-We have audited the consolidated financial statements of Tethys Petroleum Limited and its subsidiaries (hereinafter - the "Group"), which comprise the consolidated statements of financial position as at December 31, 2021, the consolidated statements of loss and comprehensive loss, the consolidated statements of changes in equity and the consolidated statements of cash flows for the year then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies.
+We have audited the consolidated financial statements of Tethys Petroleum Limited and its subsidiaries (hereinafter - "the Group"), which comprise the consolidated statements of financial position as at December 31, 2022 and 2021, the consolidated statements of profit/(loss) and other comprehensive income/(loss), the consolidated statements of changes in equity and the consolidated statements of cash flows for the years then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Group as at December 31, 2021 and its consolidated financial performance and its consolidated cash flows for the year then ended in accordance with International Financial Reporting Standards (hereinafter - "IFRSs").
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Group as at December 31, 2022 and 2021 and its consolidated financial performance and its consolidated cash flows for the years then ended in accordance with International Financial Reporting Standards (hereinafter - "IFRSs").